rhgrossman/NFL-Receiver-Autoencoder/README.md

 # NFL-Receiver-Autoencoder

-This work depends on the work done by Sean Vasquez in https://github.com/sjvasquez/web-traffic-forecasting.
+This work pulls heavily from the work done by Sean Vasquez in https://github.com/sjvasquez/web-traffic-forecasting.